wwwzrb/zero-ae/README.sa.md

 2. Distribute `~/zero-ae/zero-scalability` folder to all agents.
 The IP1-n need to be configured in the script according to your machine IP.
 ```
 cd ~/zero-ae/zero-scalability/script/multiqp-zero
-./zero-multi-scp.sh 8                               # copy to 8 phyhosts.
+./zero-multi-scp.sh 8                               # copy to 8 phyhosts;
                                                     # ./zero-multi-scp.sh phyhost
 ```
 3. Determine parameters according to your deployment.